 System message lifecycle¶

-| State | Trigger | Behaviour of the setter |
+| Phase | Trigger | Behaviour of the setter |

 |---|---|---|

-| Mutable | Fresh client, no chat sent yet | Assignment works; mutates _system_message and updates the system role in messages if present. |
+| Seed | Fresh client, no chat sent yet (messages empty) |

-client = aimu.client("ollama:qwen3.5:9b", system="v1")
+client = aimu.client("ollama:qwen3.5:9b", system="You are terse.")

 client.reset() # clears messages, preserves system_message (default)